danfuzz/samizdat/doc/language-guide/06-control.md

 There can be any number of `else if` clauses (including none), and the final `else` clause is optional.
-Each of the block bodies can contain any number of statements but must not have any argument declarations, nor may they have a yield definition.
+Each of the block bodies can contain any number of statements but must not have any argument declarations.

 The expression is evaluated by first evaluating the initial test expression.
 If that yields logical-true, then the block `block1` is